ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 # Introduction

-Ceeto

 trust evidence vs. trust friend's word
 - Can one really psychologically trust over
 - Is it rational to trust
-- How does risk comes into the discision
+- How does risk comes into the decisions

 The more evidence the less trust you have on your friend?